 Once HITs have been developed, assessments and evaluation can enable their impacts to be better understood.
 However, the most appropriate method for assessing a HIT will be influenced by the complexity of the technology as well as any relevant development or implementation objectives.

-Whereas less complex technologies, or discrete innovations (e.g., computerised clinical decision support systems, health condition specific mobile applications), are likely to have been developed to address a specific health need; more complex HITs (e.g. Electronic Patient/Health Records (EPRs/EHRs)) may cause wide-ranging, infrastructural changes to health systems with impacts that evolve over time.
+Whereas less complex technologies, or discrete innovations (e.g., computerised clinical decision support systems, health condition specific mobile applications), are likely to have been developed to address a specific health need; more complex HITs (e.g., Electronic Patient/Health Records (EPRs/EHRs)) may cause wide-ranging, infrastructural changes to health systems with impacts that evolve over time.